HobnobMancer/cazy_webscraper/README.md

 `--sequence`, `-s` - Retrieve protein amino acid sequences from UniProt

+`--skip_uniprot_accessions` - Path to a JSON file, keyed by UniProt accessions/IDs and valued by dicts containing `{'gbk_acc': str, 'db_id': int}`.
+This file part of the cache created by `cw_get_uniprot_data`.
+This is option to skip retrieving the UniProt IDs for a set of GenBank accessions, if retrieving data for the same dataset (this save a lot of time!)

 `--sql_echo` - Set SQLite engine echo parameter to True, causing SQLite to print log messages.
 Default: False.

 `--species` - List of species written as Genus Species) to restrict the scraping of CAZymes to.
 CAZymes will be retrieved for **all** strains of each given species.